gopi487krishna/FITS_primary_header/README.md

  - *Easy to use*-  Programmer should not feel that he is using a third-party library, rather the API should seem like the  part of  the language's vocabulary itself.
  - *Highly modular* - Low Coupling High Cohesion makes highly adaptable code.
  - *Adaptable to the needs of a User*  - "The aspects of design that have the potential to change in the future should be allowed to change and not fixed "
- - *Robust* - Should handle the errors and corner cases
+ - *Robust* - Should handle the errors and corner cases in the best possible way without losing data

  and the list goes on.....